 The School offers undergraduate and graduate courses, honours and higher degree supervision in all of the above programs and in interdisciplinary fields.
-It also offers graduate diplomas and coursework masters degrees in international relations, counter-terrorism and Islamic studies.
-The core teaching areas traverse social, cultural and political theory, addressing key contemporary issues such as globalisation, governance, terrorism, collective and individual identities, gender, sex and crime and social, political and demographic changes in Australia.
+It also offers coursework masters degrees in international relations, development studies and sustainability.
+The core teaching areas traverse social, cultural and political theory, addressing key contemporary issues such as globalisation, governance, conflict and terrorism, health and illness, migration, violence against women, crime and social control, political leadership and social, political and economic changes in Australia.

-Demonstrating its commitment to the highest standards of scholarship in multi- and interdisciplinary enterprise, the School is home to three ARC Future Fellows, Professor Sharon Pickering, Associate Professor Anita Harris, and Associate Professor Suzanne Fraser; a Discovery Early Career Researcher, Dr Anna Erikson and a Discovery Outstanding Research Award, Professor James Walter, plus a wide range of ARC funded research projects.
+Demonstrating its commitment to the highest standards of scholarship in multi- and interdisciplinary enterprise, the School is home to six ARC Future Fellows: Professor Sharon Pickering, Associate Professor Anita Harris, Professor Jacqui True, Associate Professor Leanne Weber and Dr Julian Millie; three Discovery Early Career Researchers: Dr Anna Eriksson, Dr Antje Missbach and Dr Marie Segrave; a Discovery Outstanding Research Award: Professor James Walter, as well as a wide range of ARC funded research projects.

 In the School of Social Sciences we seek to understand and respond to political, social, cultural economic and legal processes.
 Our academics apply their expertise to social and political challenges and advance knowledge for the public good with a focus both on policy-oriented and ‘blue skies’ research.

 Our research, education and leadership is underpinned by a commitment to equality, justice, prosperity and democracy

 We seek better to understand and respond to complex political, social, cultural, economic and legal processes.
 Our academics apply their expertise to new problems and advancing knowledge for the public good.